terminusdb/terminusdb/README.md

 ## Getting Started

+Before you can begin modeling and manipulating data in TerminusDB, you need to get some required libraries and software.

 ### SWIPL

 To use TerminusDB, you will need the SWIPL installation of prolog.
 To install this in Debian variants